 Q. You’re trying to take ageism into the spotlight.

-I often ask people what they think of as a criteria for diversity.
-People usually reel off gender and ethnicity, leaving out age, but when I mention it nobody says “that’s a dumb idea”.
+I often ask people what they think of as criteria for diversity.
+People usually reel off gender and ethnicity, leaving outage, but when I mention it nobody says “that’s a dumb idea”.
 It’s just obvious, from an intuitive, political and social justice point of view.
 Just like any other characteristics that we cannot change, it should not be the basis of discrimination.
 Also, all prejudice is based on stereotyping, which is always false and absurd.

-Other prejudices don’t make more sense than ageism, but there are two reasons for which ageism is particularly illogical.
+Other prejudices don’t make more sense than ageism, but there are two reasons why ageism is particularly illogical.
 One is that the longer we live, the more different we become.
-For example, every seven-year-old child is unique, but they have a lot more in common than a group of 27 year olds, who are in turn way more homogenous than a group of 47 year olds, and so on.
+For example, every seven-year-old child is unique, but they have a lot more in common than a group of 27-year-olds, who are in turn way more homogenous than a group of 47 year olds, and so on.
 Yet, we have this nutty idea that when you’re past 65 you fall into this category called old, or become one of the “elderly”.
 Prejudice lives on what sociologists call othering.
 Turning a group into something other than yourself —other color, other race, etc.—; and the other, when it comes to ageism, is our own, future, older self.

 If enlightened self-interest worked, we wouldn’t have the man in the White House that we do now.
 I’m trying to use logic, but it’s especially absurd to discriminate against your own future self, when you know it’s going to come and bite you in turn.

 Q. You came up with tools to identify traits of ageism in yourself, before starting to looking at others.